My Life with Horses

 I was wailing and sobbing and Jack stood with me through my pain, not moving.
 He stood with me and offered unwavering strength, support, and unconditional love.
 I was shocked, experiencing a deep love and connection I had never known.
 Jack accepted me exactly as I was, and that’s what my soul needed.
 In that moment, everything changed.
 My relationship with horses stopped being ego-based, and instead began to emanate from my heart.
 Jack’s presence and love had shifted my vibration and I felt open, hopeful, and eager to share more of my authentic self with the world, a feeling I’d never had before.

 My bulimia had subsided and my energy was redirected with intense focus into my newfound passion.
-I began volunteering at therapeutic riding centers, immersing myself in the equine therapy world.
+I began volunteering at therapeutic riding centers, immersing myself in the equine coaching world.
 I had found my calling.
 Horses had been by my side throughout my life, patiently waiting, but it wasn’t until my darkest days that I saw their light and was pulled me out of my dark tunnel of despair.

 My mission- to help others experience the support and acceptance found in connecting with horses_Unbrildled Retreats